AdaCore/spark2014/docs/ug/spark_2014.rst

 ``Account`` and the more precise refined contract (refined data and flow dependencies) of ``Init_Total`` and ``Add_To_Total`` when analyzing calls inside package ``Account``.

+Refined dependencies can be specified on both subprograms and tasks for which data and/or flow dependencies that are specified include abstract states which are refined in the current unit.

 .. _State Abstraction and Functional Contracts: